Fazendaaa/raccoon/README.md

 When running the tests, there's no need of previously building it; the TS files only are needed.

 To help out API mocking, the [mockapi](https://www.mockapi.io/) is used.
 And [alcula](http://www.alcula.com/calculators/statistics/standard-deviation/) help me out calculating the mocking data for __standard deviation__ and __mean__.

+# Security
+I've added a integration with [Synk](https://snyk.io/) to ensure that all of my dependencies have no bugs or errors reported without fixing it first before Continuos integration (CI).

 # Contributing
 Just talk to me through an _issue_.